 - 1. Places not meant for human habitation such as cars, parks, sidewalks, and abandoned buildings; - 2.
 Emergency shelters; - 3.
 Transitional or rapid re-housing for homeless persons or families who originally came from the streets or otherwise outdoors or an emergency shelter and who lacks the resources to be able to sustain a rental unit once the rapid rehousing rental assistance terminates; - 4.
-Any of the above places but is spending a short period of time, up to ninety (90) consecutive days, in a hospital or other institution;

-- 5. Is being evicted within one week from a private dwelling and no subsequent residence has been secured and the person lacks the resources and support networks needed to obtain housing; or - 6.
-Is being discharged within one week from an institution in which the person has been resident for no more than ninety (90) consecutive days and no subsequent residence has been secured and the person lacks the resources and support networks needed to obtain housing; - 7.
-In the case of families, the term "homeless" refers to DCF involved families including those families living doubled up with other families in accordance with The McKinney-Vento Homeless Assistance Act Subtitle B-Education for Homeless Children and Youth, which defines "homeless children and youth" as "children and youths who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason."
+Any of the above places but is spending a short period of time, up to ninety (90) consecutive days, in a hospital or other institution; - 5.
+Is being evicted within one week from a private dwelling and no subsequent residence has been secured and the person lacks the resources and support networks needed to obtain housing; or - 6.
+Is being discharged within one week from an institution in which the person has been resident for no more than ninety (90) consecutive days and no subsequent residence has been secured and the person lacks the resources and support networks needed to obtain housing. - 7.
+In the case of families, the term "homeless" refers to DCF involved families including those families living doubled up with other families in accordance with The McKinney-Vento Homeless Assistance Act Subtitle B-Education for Homeless Children and Youth, which defines "homeless children and youth" as "children and youths who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason". - 8.
+In the case of individuals with intellectual disabilities, the term "homeless" refers to DDS involved individuals living in a situation such as a group home or institutional setting, or in a setting that does not permit the greatest level of independence attainable, and that upon release, discharge, or exit from that setting the individual would have no safe place to go in the community.

 Housing First - means an approach to ending homelessness that centers on providing people experiencing homelessness with housing as quickly as possible, and then providing services as needed.
 Housing First is a proven method of ending all types of homelessness and is the most effective approach to ending chronic homelessness.
-Housing First offers individuals and families experiencing homelessness immediate access to permanent affordable or supportive housing without clinical prerequisites like completion of a course of treatment or evidence of sobriety.
+Housing First offers individuals and families experiencing homelessness immediate access to affordable or Supportive Housing options without clinical prerequisites like completion of a course of treatment or evidence of sobriety.
 With a low-threshold for entry, Housing First yields higher housing retention rates, lower returns to homelessness, and significant reductions in the use of crisis services and institutions.